xxyzz/WordDumb/README.md

     From calibre's "Preference" -> "Plugins" -> "Get new plugins".
 Add the plugin to "The context menu for the books in the calibre library" in "Preferences" -> "Toolbars & menus".

-- Right click a book then click the WordDumb plugin menu.
+- Select one book or multiple books, right click then click the WordDumb plugin menu.
 If your Kindle device is connected, it will send the book(if your device doesn't have it) and the Word Wise file to your device.
 Make sure the book has **only one** supported format.

 ## Donate